 • work outside the permanent place of work and employer’s registered office.

-The Polish legislator didn’t introduce any regulation that would directly define the maximum duration of a business trip.
-Nevertheless, from regulations of the Act – Labour Code it can be indirectly deduced that a business trip can last maximally up to three months during the year.
-In case of exceeding above mention limit, employer must complete additional formalities related to the employment relationship between the parties.
+The legislator did not introduce a provision that would directly determine the maximum duration of a business trip.
+Nevertheless, it can be indirectly concluded from other provisions of the Labor Code that a business trip may last up to three months in total per year.
+Exceeding this deadline requires completing additional formalities related to the employment relationship between the parties.

-Remuneration due and paid to the employee for the duration of the business trip is – in principle – taxed and subject to social security contributions in the country from which the employee has been posted.
+Remuneration paid to an employee for the duration of a business trip is, as a rule, taxed and subject to contributions in the country from which the employee was sent.

 More services related to: Tax advisory services